-Therefore, we next explore the other possible explanation - the transport of hydrometeors out of the region.
-Satellite imagery of rapidly expanding anvils from individual thunderstorms and mesoscale convective systems suggests that a non-negligible fraction of hydrometeors generated in a storm region may be exported to distant areas where they subsequently precipitate and/or sublimate.
+Therefore, we next explore the other possible explanationthe transport of hydrometeors out of the region.
+Satellite imagery of rapidly expanding anvils from individual thunderstorms and mesoscale convective systems suggests that a nonnegligible fraction of hydrometeors generated in a storm region may be exported to distant areas where they subsequently precipitate and/or sublimate.
 This process is often visually dramatic at midlatitudes where strong updrafts are commonplace.
 Despite weaker updrafts in tropical convection, it may still be important in the tropics.
-To estimate this effect, the second term on the RHS of (10) is evaluated using ice water content (IWC) data provided by CombRet and divergence fields from the gridded analysis.
+To estimate this effect, the second term on the rhs of (10) is evaluated using IWC data provided by CombRet and divergence fields from the gridded analysis.
 Here we make the simplifying assumption that IWC is constant over the SPOL averaging area.
 Also, we only consider ice transport owing to its slow fall speed relative to liquid.
 Figure 7 shows LP-filtered time series of both the IWC and divergence over the Gan area, the product of which yields an estimate of the transport.

-Strong peaks in divergence occur in the outflow layer near 200 hPa, where the IWC is quite low $(< 0.1 \text{ g m}^{-3})$.
-The computed outward transport of hydrometeors integrated over the 150-350 hPa layer is shown in Fig. 8.
-Daily-average values can at times be large (~0.5 mm day-1), but the LP-filtered transport reaches only ~0.1 mm day-1, which, as in the case of storage, is also at least an order of magnitude below what is needed to explain the CBM-SPOL rainfall rate differences.
+Strong peaks in divergence occur in the outflow layer near 200 hPa, where the IWC is quite low (<0.1 g m-3).
+The computed outward transport of hydrometeors integrated over the 150-350 hPa layer is shown in Fig. 8a.
+Daily average values can at times be large (~0.5 mm day-1; not shown), but the LP-filtered transport reaches only ~0.1 mm day-1.
+This value, as in the case of storage, is at least an order of magnitude below what is needed to explain the CBM-SPOL rainfall-rate differences (Fig. 8b).
 It should be noted, however, that the IWC in the outflow layer may frequently be undersampled due to attenuation by intervening deep convective clouds (Shell et al. 2020).